carcasanchez/Asiergine/README.md

 -F1 to show vertex normals
 -F2 to show bounding boxes

 The release comes with a scene that you can load from File>LoadScene.
-This scene features a demos of different aspects of our audio system.
+This scene features a demo of different aspects of our audio system.
 Press play to run it, and press E to trigger a Shot sound.

 ## About Wwished library